Minnesota Masonic Facts

 Carrying on its long tradition of supporting cancer research and education, in 1991 the Minnesota Masonic Cancer Center Fund, Inc. pledged $5 million to the Minnesota Medical Foundation, the official, fund-raising arm of the University of Minnesota Medical Schools, to build a new cancer research facility.
 At that time, this was the largest commitment the Minnesota Masonic Cancer Center Fund, Inc. ever made.
 The new cancer research facility was named the Masonic Cancer Research Building.
 This state-of-the-art facility is located on the east bank of the University of Minnesota campus in Minneapolis.
 It contains laboratory space and houses a diverse team of outstanding cancer researchers, who lead the way in expanding and intensifying Minnesota's cancer research efforts.

 In 2005 the Minnesota Masonic Cancer Center Fund again renewed its commitment to the fight against cancer by announcing the Partners for Life campaign.
-This fund raising effort has pledged ten million dollars to help build the new Masonic Oncology Pavilion at the University of Minnesota.
-When completed, the Masonic Oncology Pavilion will help the University complete clinical trials and in other ways be more competitive for top medical talent and national cancer grants.
+This fund raising effort pledged ten million dollars to help build the new Masonic Cancer Center at the University of Minnesota.
+Recently completed, the Masonic Cancer Center helps the University complete clinical trials and in other ways be more competitive for top medical talent and national cancer grants.

 Minnesota Masonic Homes – In July 1920, the original Minnesota Masonic Home opened its doors in Bloomington.
 Since that time, Minnesota Masonic Homes has served thousands of people - Masons, Eastern Star members and others in need.
 Today, this community houses approximately 300 residents in independent living, assisted living, and 24-hour skilled nursing areas.